 A Private Family Mass of Christian Burial will be held at 11am on Monday, December 28 at Church of St. Dominic, 19000 Van Aken Blvd, Shaker Hts., OH.
 FRIENDS MAY CALL AT BROWN-FORWARD, 17022 CHAGRIN BLVD, SHAKER HTS, OH ON MONDAY, DECEMBER 28 FROM 9-10:30.
 Interment, Calvary Cemetery, Cleveland, OH.
 Friends may view the Funeral Mass and Burial virtually via live-stream click on the link below.

-To send flowers to Gertrude's family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Gertrude W (Watters) McBeath, please visit our floral store.